 - Your tolerance for various medicines, surgeries, or therapies depends on the type of substance you’ve misused.

 - Expectations regarding the condition’s progression

 - Your point of view or preference

-The Houghton House Substance abuse treatment (or recovery) programs are provided in both inpatient and outpatient settings.
-The programs that are considered are usually depending on the substance that is misused.
+The Houghton House Substance abuse treatment (or recovery) programmes are provided in both inpatient and outpatient settings.
+The programmes that are considered are usually depending on the substance that is misused.
 Successful treatment includes detoxification at our inpatient facility (if necessary, depending on the substance abused) and long-term follow-up management or recovery-oriented systems of care.
 Formalized group meetings and psychological support systems, as well as continuing medical supervision, are frequently part of long-term follow-up management.